 First Timer’s Guide

-Whether you’ve only seen operas on TV, heard about them through the grapevine, or ended up on this page by accident, there’s always something to learn.
 This page answers some of the most commonly asked questions about opera performances and etiquette.
 Let our First Timer’s Guide help you through your first time at the Opera!

 What should I wear?

 While you might see evening gowns and dinner jackets on the opening night of the opera season, a typical night at the opera isn’t a formal event, and there’s never a dress code.
 Many people consider the opera a big night out and like to dress up, but just as many come in khakis or jeans.
 Be yourself and wear something comfortable.
-Minnesota opera merchandise is available at performances and online at our MN Opera Online Shop.

 When should I arrive?

-For a performance at the Ordway Center for the Performing Arts
+For a performance at the Ordway Center for the Performing Arts in St. Paul

 • The Box Office opens 90 minutes prior to the performance start time.